 Soups are perfect for cold winter days.
 But, make them even more nutritious and tasty by adding microgreens.
 While you can add almost any microgreen to soup, onions or leeks, coriander (cilantro), spinach, and broccoli complement most soup recipes.

-Whether you blend them, chop them, or sprinkle them, they’re a great and easy addition to any stew.
+Whether you blend, chop, or sprinkle them, they’re a great and easy addition to any soup or stew.

 #4.
 Use Herb Microgreens as Replacements

-Instead of using dry or full sized herbs, replace them with with herb microgreens.
-Celery, fennel, and parsley microgreens make a great addition to Thanksgiving stuffing.
+Instead of using dry or full-sized herbs, replace them with herb microgreens.
+Celery, fennel, and parsley microgreens are great additions to Thanksgiving stuffing.
 Adding microgreens instead of chopped celery boosts the flavor.

 #5.
 Pasta and Asian Dishes

-When added before serving microgreens add flavor and of course all of their nutrients to pasta dishes.
-Especially, those with butter or creamy sauce!
+When added before serving, microgreens add flavor and nutrients to pasta dishes.
+Especially those with butter or creamy sauce!

 Incorporating microgreens into these dishes is like adding vegetables, only with more flavor and nutrients.